bonellilab/SummArIzeR/README.md

 distance weight higher than ts).
 Smaller values include more edges;
 larger values result in sparser graphs.

-    #> `google-chrome`, `chromium-browser` and `chrome` were not found.
-Try setting the `CHROMOTE_CHROME` environment variable to the executable of a Chromium-based browser, such as Google Chrome, Chromium or Brave or adding one of these executables to your PATH.

 <img src="man/figures/README-evaluate_cluster-1.png" width="100%" />

 The network can be interactively visualized, and if needed, the